The application process for 2017/18 halls of residence will open on Monday 16 January 2017.

 |Halls of Residence||Location||Rent per week|

 How do I apply?

 You can apply for halls of residence here.

 To be able to complete the above application process you must be holding an unconditional firm or conditional firm offer (UF or CF) at the university.
 You will not be able to progress with your application without it.

 Once you've completed the two step verification process you can complete your application form.
 Part of this involves selecting your top 3 preferred halls.

 Please note that we cannot guarantee matching your preferred Halls but we will allocate as closely as possible.
 We allocate rooms based on the date we receive your application so the earlier you apply the better chance you will have of getting one of your preferred choices.

 If you have any problems completing the halls application process, please see our

 When do I get confirmation if I’ve been allocated a room?

-Terms and conditions: for many reasons, including the health and safety of all student residents, there are certain terms and conditions you agree to when accepting a place in residence.
+For many reasons, including the health and safety of all student residents, there are a number of terms and conditions you agree to when accepting a place in residence.
 You can find a copy of these during the room offer acceptance process.
-Please note all halls are non-smoking.
-No halls students are permitted to bring vehicles.
+Please note all halls are non-smoking and no halls students are permitted to bring vehicles.